sjmichae/phylobio_final_project/readme.md

 If I could do these analyses again, I would use a different, specialized version of the  JTT model.
 The in-program Jones function in RevBayes utilized in this project is based on the original [1992 paper](http://bioinformatics.oxfordjournals.org/content/8/3/275.short) that proposes a general protein matrix.
 A [1994 paper](http://onlinelibrary.wiley.com/doi/10.1016/0014-5793(94)80429-X/abstract) by the same authors offers a version of the JTT model specific to transmembrane protein, of which ion channels are a subtype.
 This second Jones model would have thus been more relevant to the analysis but I was not sure how to create a custom matrix function in RevBayes.

 A morphological protein model could prove useful in cases of a longer evolutionary timespan, where relative amino acid evolution frequency is less important.
-It could also
+It could also prove useful in identifying orthologues across trees based on structural similarites.